peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 *  Widgets to be added to a QStackedWidget
 *  Widgets to be added to a QTabbedWidget

-## Shortcut Keywords

-The purpose of shortcut keywords is to minimise the typing required, and avoid case-sensitivity for the frequently used Qt classes:

-    hbox, vbox, label, button, stack, tabbed, group, widget, stretch

-You can use the full Qt class names in their place.
-(Or specify any other QtGui class).

-    layout            hbox
-    layout            QHBoxLayout
-    layout            QGridLayout

 > Note that the builder can only add children to parents for you automatically
 > when one of the methods listed earlier, works when called with a **single**
 > argument.
 (Which excludes QGridLayout for example).
 All is not lost